Report: Knicks Want To Trade For Pacers' Myles Turner

-Report: Knicks Really Want To Trade For This Player On The Pacers
+Report: Knicks Really Want To Trade For Myles Turner Of The Indiana Pacers

 According to J. Michael of the IndyStar, the New York Knicks are interested in trading for Myles Turner of the Indiana Pacers.